 Michael Cullen is the Chief Geologist at Mercator Geological Services and is a graduate of Mount Allison University (B.Sc., Hons.) and Dalhousie University (M.Sc.).
 He is a Professional Geoscientist registered with the Association of Professional Geoscientists of Nova Scotia, Professional Engineers and Geoscientists of Newfoundland and Labrador and the Association of Professional Engineers and Geoscientist New Brunswick, and is a Director of the Mining Association of Nova Scotia.
-He has over 30 years of combined experience as a geologist and/or Senior Manager within the mineral exploration industry and, more recently, as a geological consultant to government and industry.
-He has been employed with Mercator Geological Services Limited since 2001.
-Technical assignments have included locations throughout Canada as well as in the United States, Africa, Australia, Bolivia, Columbia, Chile, Finland and Russia.
-He has a strong background in detailed geological evaluation of mineral deposits with specific experience in precious metals, uranium, base metals and coal.
-He has also been involved in exploration and assessment of other commodities, including barite, gypsum, limestone, marble and coal bed methane.
+He has over 35 years of combined experience as a Senior Geoscientist and/or Senior Manager within the mineral exploration industry with specialty in structural geology, resource evaluation and technical assessments.
+Assignments have included locations throughout Canada as well as in the United States, Africa, Australia, Bolivia, Columbia, Chile, Finland, and Russia.
+He has a strong background in detailed geological evaluation of mineral deposits with specific experience in precious metals, uranium, base metals, and coal.
+He has also been involved in exploration and assessment of other commodities, including barite, gypsum, limestone, marble, and coal bed methane.